stenver/redis_examples/README.md

-# Ruby skeleton project
+# Ruby redis examples

-Simple skeleton to start writing trivial ruby apps fast

-rename `skeleton_rename_me` to whatever you require
+Various examples what you can do with redis

 ## Install and test